Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 🌕 Your Nervous System Isn’t Broken—It’s Loyal

-Your body isn’t trying to sabotage love; it’s trying to protect you.When a trigger strikes, you might think, Why am I reacting so much?
-But what’s happening is nervous-system dysregulation—your body is remembering pain before your mind does.
+Your body isn’t trying to sabotage love; it’s trying to protect it.When a trigger strikes, you might think, Why am I reacting so much?But what’s happening isn’t failure — it’s memory.
+It’s nervous-system dysregulation: your body remembering pain before your mind can name it.

 “Your nervous system isn’t disobedient—it’s loyal.
 It keeps replaying what it knows until love teaches it a new song.”